vvsnmurthy3758/hadoop-platform-and-application-framework/Quiz/week3_quiz1.md

 - False

-2.Following issues may be caused by lot of small files in HDFS
+2.Following issues may be caused by lot of small files in HDFS(wrong answer)

 - NameNode memory usage increases significantly
 - Network load decreases